Santhosh-m2004/Research-Review-Portal/README.md

 Research Review Portal

 Overview
-This application allows the creation of admin and user login pages.
-The admin serves as a supervisor who manages and tracks the activities of various users.
-The primary functionality of the admin is to validate the quality of research papers submitted by users and offer constructive feedback to improve their work.
+The Research Review Portal is a secure, role-based web application designed to streamline research paper submission, validation, and feedback processes between students, teachers, and administrators.
+It enables smooth collaboration, document management, and real-time notifications for all stakeholders.

 Features
-- User Authentication: Secure login and registration system with role-based access (User/Admin)
+- User Authentication: Register and login for students and teachers.
+Admin login with default credentials.
+- Role-Based Dashboards
+- Admin: Manage users, assign teachers to students, view stats.
+- Teacher: Review student submissions and give feedback.
+- Student: Upload research papers and view feedback.
-- Research Paper Submission: Users can submit their research papers for validation by the admin.
+- Research Paper Submission: Students can submit their research papers for validation by the teacher.
-- Document Management: Upload, view, and manage research papers with drag-and-drop support
+- Document Management: Upload, view, and manage research papers with drag-and-drop support.
-- Admin Feedback:Admin can review and provide feedback on users' research papers.
+- Teacher Feedback:Teacher can review and provide feedback on users' research papers.
-- User Dashboard: Users can track the status of their submissions and feedback provided by the admin.
+- Student Dashboard: Students can track the status of their submissions and feedback provided by the teacher.
-- Admin Dashboard: Admin can view, validate, and comment on multiple submissions from users.
 - Notification: Real-time notification system for important events

 Technologies Used